cakephp/docs/en/development/configuration.rst

 While CakePHP is a conventions over configuration framework, it still exposes a number of configuration options that allow you to tailor CakePHP for your needs.
-We've tried to ship CakePHP useful defaults to get you developing more rapidly.
+We've tried to ship CakePHP with useful defaults to get you developing more rapidly.

 Configuration is generally stored in either PHP or INI files, and loaded during